LizaTretyakova-zz/CarGo/README.md

 # CarGo
 A task for JB practice project.

-Console utility which takes a URL as a parameter and prints the size of the corresponding page in bytes.
+Console utility which takes a command and a URL as its parameters and prints either the size of the corresponding page in bytes (if the command passed is -s) or the number of words (if the command is -w).